MattTuccillo/MacroSets/README.md

 - Separate handling for general and character-specific macros.
 - Easy-to-use slash commands for managing macro sets.
 - Control over how macro icons are stored and set.
+- Filter your macro sets when listing (WIP).
+- Automatically reload set when changing talents (to force dynamic icon if macro ability is no longer known)(WIP).

 ## Installation